TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

       Serial.println("Hello it's not 14");
 }
 ~~~
-If it is 14 you will get a message in your serial monitor along the lines Hallo it it is 14.
-If that is not the cade you will get the message hello it is not 14.
+If it is 14 you will get this message on your serial monitor “Hello it is 14”.
+If that is not the case you will get the message “Hello it is not 14”.
 Also don't forget to put two of a '=='instead one.

 ## (4) The importance of the else in the if else.
-So when i used the If else for the first time evrytime i uploaded the code it would always do the if even if i changed to hour to a hour it was not a that point.
-At this point i actually did not use a else.
-But when i started using a else it would work immediately.
-So if you use a if in your arduino code give it a else otherwise the arduino will always do the if even if it's not correct.
+So when I used the If else for the first time every time I uploaded the code it would always do the if even if I changed the hour to a hour it was not at the time.
+At this point I actually did not use a else.
+But when I started using a else it would work immediately.
+So if you use an if in your Arduino code give it a else otherwise the Arduino will always do the if even if it's not correct.

 ## (5) Adafruit joins the party
 So the next step is to add adafruit in the conversation.
-Go to examples then go to adafruit neo pixel and than go to simple
+Go to examples then go to adafruit neo pixel and then go to simple
 an then copy certain parts of the code in certain places.
-Copy this between en libarys and the wifi settings.
+Copy this between the library’s and the WIFI settings.
 ~~~
 #include <Adafruit_NeoPixel.h>
 #ifdef __AVR__